kumagai-group/vise/docs_rst/tutorial_input_set.rst

 Tutorial -- input set
 ---------------------

-In this tutorial, we show how to use :code:`vise` to generate the :code:`VASP` input files using an example of ScN.
+In this tutorial, we show how to use :code:`vise` to generate the :code:`VASP` input files.

 ============================
 Preparation of the unit cell